-The PSAP might have to reach the caller after completion of the initial conversation.
+The PSAP might have to reach the caller after completion of the initial conversation or if the caller hangs up before the PSAP operator answers the call.
 The PSAP's ability to call back relies on the information that it receives with the original incoming call.

 The delivery of this information to the PSAP is a two-part process: